NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 - Saves a checkpoint every 1000 iterations (keeps only the latest checkpoint) and at the end of training.
 All checkpoints, evaluation results, and training logs are saved to the `/results` directory (in the container which can be mounted to a local directory).
 - Evaluation is done at the end of training.
 To skip evaluation, modify `--do_predict` to `False`.

-This script outputs checkpoints to the `/results` directory, by default, inside the container.
+By default, this script outputs checkpoints to the `/results` directory inside the container.
 The mount point of `/results` can be changed in the `scripts/docker/launch.sh` file.
 The training log contains information about:
 - Loss for the final step
 - Training and evaluation performance
 - F1 and exact match score on the Dev Set of SQuaD after evaluation.